Pytilia

 Pytilia is a genus of small brightly coloured seed-eating birds in the family Estrildidae.
 They are distributed across Africa.

 Taxonomy

-The genus Pytilia was introduced in 1837 by the English naturalist William John Swainson for the red-winged pytilia.
+The genus Pytilia was introduced in 1837 by the English naturalist William Swainson for the red-winged pytilia.
 The name Pytilia is a diminutive of the genus Pitylus that had been introduced in 1829 by the French naturalist Georges Cuvier for the grosbeaks.
 A molecular phylogenetic study has shown that the genus is basal to a clade containing the twinspots in the genera Euschistospiza, Hypargos and Clytospiza and the firefinches in Lagonosticta.